Microsoft Points: Discontinuation

-The Xbox services launched alongside Windows 8—Xbox Music and Xbox Video (which both succeed Zune Marketplace) defaulted to using credit card transactions with local currency for purchases instead of Microsoft Points.
+The Xbox services launched alongside Windows 8—Xbox Music and Xbox Video (now known as Groove Music and Microsoft Movies & TV respectively) defaulted to using credit card transactions with local currency for purchases instead of Microsoft Points.
 However, when accessed from an Xbox 360 console, users were still required to pay using Microsoft Points.
 In May 2013, reports indicated that Microsoft Points would be discontinued entirely in favor of unified gift cards with currency that would work across Xbox, Windows Store, and Windows Phone Store.

 Microsoft's plans to discontinue Points were confirmed during its E3 2013 media event focusing on the Xbox One, and took effect with the roll-out of an Xbox 360 software update on August 26, 2013.
 Users' existing Microsoft Points were converted into a currency amount "equal to or greater [than]" their current Points balance.
 Currency gained from converted Points expired on June 1, 2015.

 Subsequently, and by September 2013, Microsoft Rewards Points were re-introduced through the Xbox Rewards program (now named Microsoft Rewards).